ellakoa/postcard-poem/content/posts/snow-tumbled-down.md

   The grey sky became blue
   What  a glorious view
   Everywhere white, everywhere bright
-  Time to put work things away, enjoy the wonderment and play.
+  Time to put work things away
+  enjoy the wonderment and play.
 alignPoemLeft: false
 address: |-
   Snow Tumbled Down